 Bryce Canyon has the distinction of having hosted the first star party back in 1969.
-The tradition has continued because Bryce's inky dark skies and convenient location near both Salt Lake City and Las Vegas makes it an ideal spot.
-In fact, the star parties become so popular that they've evolved into full-blown festivals (this year’s Astro Festival will be their 14th).
+The tradition has continued because Bryce’s inky dark skies and convenient location near both Salt Lake City and Las Vegas makes it an ideal spot.
+In fact, the star parties become so popular that they’ve evolved into full-blown Astro Festivals.
 Additionally, Bryce hosts monthly night hikes and regular astronomy education programs followed by stargazing.

 Glacier National Park

 July 14, July 28, August 25